Kenneth H. Carter, Jr.

 Bishop Carter has preached at Duke University Chapel, Emory University's Cannon Chapel, Boston University's Marsh Chapel, the Asbury Seminary Orlando Chapel, the Upper Room Chapel, in prison chapels, camp meetings and synagogues, and in congregations ranging in size from small mountain parishes to megachurches.
 He has also preached in Argentina, Bolivia, El Salvador, Guatemala, Greece, Turkey, Italy, Israel, Palestine, Haiti, Cuba, Liberia, Mexico, Northern Ireland, Germany, England, Russia, Zimbabwe and Costa Rica.
 His sermons have been published in Christian Century and the Abingdon Preaching Annual, and broadcast on Day One/The Protestant Hour.
 As Resident Bishop, he preaches extensively in churches across the Florida Conference.

 The bishop is married to Rev. Pam Carter.
-An ordained elder in The United Methodist Church, Pam serves as a regional team leader in disaster recovery of the Florida Conference.
+An ordained elder in The United Methodist Church, Pam serves as volunteer coordinator in disaster recovery of the Florida Conference.
 She has a deep involvement in God's mission in Haiti, where she co-founded a primary school and a microcredit initiative and where she often leads pilgrimages.
 Most recently, she helped establish an Institute of Preaching in Haiti as a partnership between the Florida Conference and Emory University's Candler School of Theology.
 In the Carters' first years in the Florida Conference, she has led initiatives that packaged 1.7 million meals through Stop Hunger Now and collected $20,000 for young adult missions through the resale of jewelry.

 The Bishop's hobbies are watching baseball (spring training and regular season) and Duke basketball, listening to roots music, eating Florida seafood and sharing meals with friends, reading, traveling with Pam and enjoying their mountain cabin.